ZackDibe/hiragana-katakana-prompt/README.md

 #hiragana-katakana-zshprompt

-Simple Hiragan &amp; Katakana zsh prompt to make you memorize them
+Add a Hiragan or Katakana in your zsh prompt to make you memorize them.

 ##Dependancies